Site last updated: Thursday, November 14, 2024

 “At about 3 o’clock, we got called for gas in a residence.
 By the time we were ready to leave there, we got a second, then a third, fourth and fifth,” Garing said.
 “Every residence had to be treated like its own incident, because the gas was trapped in there, an explosion hazard and a medical factor.”

 The departments ended up running 104 calls for gas leak investigations, and Garing said his crew wasn’t finished with them until around 11 p.m.
 The fire departments and Columbia worked together to investigate odors and shut off gas where necessary.
-Although numerous people reported gas leaks, Garing said no one had to be transported for treatment by Cranberry Township EMS, which was on stand-by throughout.
+Although numerous people reported gas leaks, Garing said no one had to be transported for treatment by Cranberry Township EMS, which was on standby throughout.

 Garing and Gierczynski each said people should evacuate immediately if they begin to smell a gas leak, characterized by a sulfuric scent.
-Gierczynski said customers should dial 911, then call Columbia’s emergency number at 1-888-460-4332 to report the gas leak.
+Gierczynski said customers should dial 911, then call Columbia’s emergency number at 1-888-460-4332 to report a gas leak.

 More in Local News